-Foreclosure occurs when a homeowner defaults on his mortgage payments, resulting in a sale of the home by the bank which holds the promissory note.
+Foreclosure occurs when a homeowner defaults on their mortgage payments, resulting in a sale of the home by the bank that holds the promissory note.
 As the recession has taken its toll on families in recent years, foreclosure has become increasingly commonplace in Georgia and around the country.
-If you find yourself behind on your mortgage payment, and you want to stay in your house, you need to think about how to avoid foreclosure.
+If you find yourself behind on your mortgage payment and you want to stay in your house, you need to think about how to avoid foreclosure.

 How it Works in Georgia